somtochiama/buycoins-graphql-sdk/README.md

 ### Authentication

-To access the Buycoins API, you will need to generate to generate a public and a secret key on thr `API Settings` screen in the Buycoins app.
-Enable this feature by sending a request to <support@buycoins.africa>.
+To access the Buycoins API, you will need to generate a public and a secret key on thr `API Settings` screen in the Buycoins app.
+You can enable this feature by sending a request to <support@buycoins.africa>.

 From the Buycoins API documentation: